 Radiography Internship (Arizona)

-Mayo School of Health Sciences (MSHS) at Mayo Clinic in Arizona, offers a clinical internship in cooperation with the Radiography Program at Gateway Community College in Phoenix.
+Mayo School of Health Sciences at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, offers a clinical internship in cooperation with the Medical Radiography Program at GateWay Community College in Phoenix.

-Radiography is an exciting and challenging career involving the use of highly sophisticated equipment to create X-rays - anatomical images that are used by physicians to diagnose disease.
-Radiographers have direct patient contact in clinic and hospital settings and are valuable members of the primary health-care team.
+Radiography is an exciting and challenging career involving the use of highly sophisticated equipment to create X-rays.
+X-rays are anatomical images that are used by physicians to diagnose disease, injury or disability.
+Radiographers have direct patient contact in clinic and hospital settings and are valuable members of the health care team.

-Mayo Clinic in Scottsdale and Mayo Clinic Hospital are registered clinical sites for Gateway Community Colleges' Radiography Program.
-This program is accredited by:
+Mayo Clinic in Scottsdale and Mayo Clinic Hospital are registered clinical sites for GateWay Community College's Medical Radiography Program.

-For the majority of the classroom instruction and clinical rotations, your learning schedule will include eight-hour days, five days per week.
+For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.